The new interactive tool, launched today, encourages children to take part in building a positive, inclusive culture online.

 “We’re proud to be launching this new tool with Samsung and hope parents and carers will encourage their children to use the tool and continue the conversation.”

-Dr Linda Papadopoulos, child psychologist and Internet Matters ambassador, said: “From online gaming to social media, children and young people encounter gender stereotypes in various ways.
+Dr Linda Papadopoulos, child psychologist, said: “From online gaming to social media, children and young people encounter gender stereotypes in various ways.
 However, this preconception of gender can impact the way young people interact with others online.

 “By helping children think critically about gender stereotypes, we can give them the freedom to be themselves and not need to question those that don’t adhere to those stereotypes.